grantcarthew/notes/Prompts/Templates/resume-writer.md

 - Use realistic words like proficient
 - Prohibited words or terms are **NOT** to be used in the resume
 - Make the **voice** of the resume professional
-- Use my previous experiences to showcase my skills
+- Use my autobiography below to learn about me
+- Make this resume sound different to typical resumes
 - Make me stand out from the pool of applicants
 - Focus on benefits for the company
 - Use bullet points for clarity